|

 north side of the street you can see the famous Apollo Theatre.

-...After leaving 125 Street, you will cross the Harlem River
+...After leaving 125 Street, you will

-and divert in a northwesterly direction.
-At Mott Haven Junction (MO), the tracks of the
+Mott Haven Junction (MO), the tracks of the Hudson Line swing off

-Hudson Line swing off towards the Harlem River.
-You will pass Yankee Stadium (there is no
+towards the Harlem River.
+You will pass the new Yankee Stadium where

 Empire Branch from Penn Station joins the Metro-North tracks.
 Now your train is heading